Research & Scholarship

 The College of Nursing is a national leader in rural nursing research and is responsive to the evolving health needs of the people of Montana and the nation.
 Faculty members in the college contribute, through their research, to a variety of important health and health care topics.
 We invite you to review the information below, which is presented as an introduction to the breadth of the exciting research opportunities available in our college.
 Please feel free to contact any of our researchers for more information about their research activities.

-Dr. Colclough’s research centers on generational and cultural differences in end-of-life decision making, especially minority population in particular Japanese Americans and American Indians.
-More broadly, her interest includes nursing ethics, qualitative method, a community-based participatory research approach, and gerontology.
+Dr. Colclough’s research centers on generational and cultural differences in end-of-life decision making, especially minority populations, in particular Japanese Americans and American Indians.
+More broadly, her interests include nursing ethics, qualitative methods, the community-based participatory research approach, gerontology, mixed methods, and family caregiver topics.

 Dr. Hill is a public health clinician and researcher who investigates ecological determinants of human environmental exposures.